kisslorand/BTT-TFT-FW/README.md

 ![GitHub Release Date](https://img.shields.io/badge/release_date-July_2023-red)
 [![Build Status](https://github.com/bigtreetech/BIGTREETECH-TouchScreenFirmware/workflows/Build%20Test/badge.svg?branch=master)](https://github.com/bigtreetech/bigtreetech-TouchScreenFirmware/actions)

 ---
 <br>

 __This repository contains precompiled FW for Bigtreetech TFTs and compatible MKS TFTs.
-It is based on the master branch of the [Bigtreetech's TFT Firmware repository](https://github.com/bigtreetech/BIGTREETECH-TouchScreenFirmware).<br>
+It is based on the master branch of the [Bigtreetech's TFT Firmware repository](https://github.com/bigtreetech/BIGTREETECH-TouchScreenFirmware) as of 2023.VII.31.
 These precompiled files are more updated/enhanced, they contain unmerged pull requests with bugfixes and enhancements and contain additional and not published bugfixes and enhacements as described in the changelog.__

+__Another big difference from the original firmware is the implementation of the feature called "Hesitation Guard".
+It is fundamentally different from the ADVANCED_OK present in the original firmware.
+ADVANCED_OK is deprecated, no one really uses that, it only mitigates the outcome of a problem and creates [other issues](https://github.com/bigtreetech/BIGTREETECH-TouchScreenFirmware/issues/2870).
+On the other hand Hesitation Guard deals with the root of the issue and it does it dynamically, based on the momentary load of the TFT.
+As the name suggests, this feature guards against hesitations during printing (resulting in blobs) from TFT media (SD Card, USB).__

 ### Changelog:
 <br>